 Facilities in the Department of Health & Sport Sciences

-Computer Lab/Research Space: Designed for students to do individual or group research related to areas of study within the Department of Health & Sport Sciences.
-Each station is equipped with either a desktop, lap top, or Apple computer.
+Designed for students to do individual or group research related to areas of study within the Department of Health & Sport Sciences.
+Each station is equipped with either a desktop or laptop computer.